-I am currently working on a history of capital punishment in Florida c1924-1976 with particular focus on the moratoria period of 1964-1976.
-A smaller related project explores what happened to the chain gang/road gang in the South after 1945.
+I have another ongoing project in progress, which has been severely disrupted by covid, on the history of capital punishment in Florida c1924-1976 with particular focus on the moratoria period of 1964-1976.
+A related journal article project focuses on Female Killers in 1920s Florida.

 Chapters & Articles:

-'Hanging, the Electric Chair, and Death Penalty Reform in the Early 20th Century South,' in Amy Louise Wood & Natalie J. Ring, eds., Crime and Punishment in the Jim Crow South, (Champaign, IL: University of Illinois Press, 2018).
+'Hanging, the Electric Chair, and Death Penalty Reform in the early twentieth century South,' in Amy Louise Wood & Natalie J. Ring, eds., Crime and Punishment in the Jim Crow South, (Champaign, IL: University of Illinois Press, 2019), 170-191.

 'Race, Crime and Segregation,' in Jonathan Daniel Wells, ed.
 The Routledge History of Nineteenth Century America (New York and London: Routledge/Taylor & Francis, 2018), 292-306.

 '"It doesn't take much evidence to convict a Negro": Capital punishment, race, and rape in mid-20th-century Florida,' and 'Introduction,' Crime, Histoire et Sociétés/ Crime, History & Societies Special Issue: Reforming, Debating and Enforcing the Death Penalty in Mid-Twentieth Century Europe and North America, 21/1 (Jan 2017).